kanidm/kanidm/book/src/developers/designs/unixd_multi_resolver_2024.md

 We should migrate to a primarily in-memory cache, where sqlite is used only for persistence.
 The sqlite content should be optionally able to be encrypted by a TPM bound key.

-To obsfucate details, the sqlite db should be a single table of key:value where keys are uuids associated to the item.
+To obfuscate details, the sqlite db should be a single table of key:value where keys are uuids associated to the item.
 The uuid is a local detail, not related to the provider.

 The cache should move to a concread based concurrent tree which will also allow us to multi-thread